jyrhamae/nand2tetris/Part 1 - Hardware/Project3/03_README.md

-# Project 2 — Boolean Arithmetic
+# Project 3 — Memory

 ## Overview
 1–2 sentences on what this project is and what it produces.